-2. Provide a description of the relationship that will exist between the charter school employees and the nonprofit board.
+2. Provide a description of the relationship that will exist between the charter school employees and the school's board of directors.

 The relationship between the employees of MCS and its Board will be mutually respectful.
 The school administrator will become the acting agent on behalf of the Board as it pertains to the recruitment, retention, and termination of teachers and staff.
 Through the school administrator, the shared beliefs and values of MCS will be articulated and embedded within each teachers Professional Development Plan in the form of school goals reflected within the annual School Improvement Plan (SIP).